nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 so you can view other events were causing the clash :)

 Q: Why am I seeing a `Sorting metric does not exist` when trying to sort my client list? <br/>
 A : You may be typing a wrong <b>keyword</b> or calling a sorting metric which is not supported.
 You may refer to [this list](#sorting-all-clients--sort) for a list of supported **keywords**.
-If you would like to suggest more sorting **keywords**, do feel free to contact us!
+If you would like to suggest more sorting **keywords**, do feel free to [contact us](#contact-us)!

 Q: Why is a blank screen shown when I use the `calendar` feature? <br/>
 A: You may not have added any upcoming events in the next 7 days!
 You may want to [Add an Event](#adding-an-event-addevent) first.
 Alternatively, you can choose to [view all Events](#viewing-all-events--allevents) instead.

 Q: What if a company whose policy I want to add is not available in the given list of company codes? <br/>
-A: Let us know which company you require at e0725346@u.nus.edu and if we get enough requests, we might add yours in the next version!
+A: Let us know which company you require by [contacting us](#contact-us).
+If we get enough requests, we might add yours in the next version!

 Q: What if a coverage I want to add is not available in the list of coverages? <br/>
-A: Similarly, let us know which coverage you require at e0725346@u.nus.edu and if we get enough requests, we might add yours in the next version!
+A: Similarly, let us know which coverage you require by [contacting us](#contact-us).
+If we get enough requests, we might add yours in the next version!

 Q: What do I do if the user guide does not address my concern? <br/>
 A: Fret not!
-Simply drop us an email at e0725346@u.nus.edu, and we will reply within three working days!
+Simply [reach out to us](#contact-us), and we will reply within three working days!

 --------------------------------------------------------------------------------------------------------------------